-(in millions) Decem nber 31, 2020 Three months ended December 31, 2020 Period End High Low Average Risk Based Capital RWAs Total Stressed VaR \$ 317 928 317 502 1,507 18,835 issuer's credit rating transition based upon statistical modeling.
+(in millions) Decem ber 31, 2021 Three months ended December 31, 2021 Period End High Low Average Risk-Based Capital RWAs Total Stressed VaR \$ 579 607 206 401 1,204 15,044 time horizon.
+Individual issuer credit grade migration and issuer default risk is modeled through generation of the issuer's credit rating transition based upon statistical modeling.
 Correlation between credit grade migration and default is captured by a multifactor proprietary model which takes into account industry classifications as well as regional effects.
 Additionally, the impact of market and issuer specific concentrations is reflected in the modeling framework by assignment of a higher charge for portfolios that have increasing concentrations in particular issuers or sectors.
 Lastly, the model captures product basis risk; that is, it reflects the material disparity between a position and its hedge.